Oswaldketonou/walmart_sales_project/docs/case_study.md

 ---

-# 9. Next Steps
+## 9. Next Steps

-- Build forecasting models (baseline → advanced)
+With the baseline model established, the next phase of the project focuses on building progressively stronger forecasting models and evaluating their performance against the baseline benchmark.

+**Upcoming tasks include:**

+- Developing forecasting models, starting with linear regression and advancing to regularized and tree‑based methods
-- Evaluate using MAE, MAPE, RMSE, R²
+- Evaluating each model using MAE, MAPE, RMSE, and R²
+- Comparing model performance against the baseline to determine meaningful improvement
+- Integrating the best‑performing model into the analytics workflow
-- Deploy dashboard with KPIs and insights
+- Designing and deploying a dashboard to visualize KPIs, model performance, and business insights
-- Add model results to this case study

 ---

+## Baseline Model Results

+The baseline model uses the previous week’s sales as the prediction for the current week.
+This provides a simple but essential benchmark for evaluating more advanced models.

+**Baseline Performance:**

+- **MAE:** _X_
+- **MAPE:** _X%_
+- **RMSE:** _X_
+- **R²:** _X_

+These values represent the minimum performance that future models must exceed to be considered effective.
+A model that does not outperform the baseline does not add predictive value.

+---

-# 10. Conclusion
+## 10. Conclusion

-This case study demonstrates a complete SQL-driven analytics workflow, from raw data to insights.
-The analysis reveals clear patterns in Walmart’s weekly sales and provides a strong foundation for forecasting and business decision-making.
+The baseline model establishes a strong foundation for the forecasting workflow.
+With this benchmark in place, the next steps will focus on developing and evaluating more sophisticated models to improve predictive accuracy and support data‑driven decision‑making.